Factored Causal Representation Learning for Robust Reward Modeling in RLHF: Methodology

 \paragraph{Factored latent representation.} Given a prompt--response pair $(x,y)$, we first compute a contextual embedding $h=f_\phi(x,y)$ using the SFT backbone.
 CausalRM then maps $h$ to two latent variables via a variational encoder:

-where $z^{c}$ is encouraged to retain information that is sufficient for predicting human preference, while $z^{nc}$ is encouraged to capture reward-irrelevant attributes (e.g., length or stylistic cues).
+where $z^{c}$ is encouraged to retain information that is sufficient for predicting human preference, while $z^{nc}$ is encouraged to capture reward-irrelevant attributes.
 We parameterize both posteriors as diagonal-covariance Gaussians whose means and log-variances are produced by separate linear projections applied to $h$, with standard normal priors $p(z^{c})=p(z^{nc})=\mathcal{N}(0,I)$.

 This factorization provides a convenient interface for imposing causal invariance: downstream prediction modules can be forced to condition only on $z^{c}$, while $z^{nc}$ serves as a dedicated channel for non-causal variation.